maiaacademy/jornada-azureexpert/README.md

 1. Deploy the template **Template.json** to a new resource group.
 This template deploy a virtual machine with Application and Database.

 2. You can deploy the template by selecting the 'Deploy to Azure' button below.
 You will need to create a new resource group **RG-PU-App**.
-You will also need to select a location **East US** close to you to deploy the template to.
+You will also need to select a location **East US** or other close to you to deploy the template to.
 Then choose **Review + create** followed by **Create**.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmaiaacademy%2Fjornada-azureexpert%2Fmain%2FAllFiles%2FTemplates%2Ftemplate.json)